konrad-svahn/Design-av-analytiska-system-final-project/README.md

 # Design-av-analytiska-system-final-project
-the raw pre arquero data file i used is to big to upload
+The raw pre arquero data file i used is to big to uppload I allso had to make some changes to it so that i could read it as a csv specificaly i first replaced every , with / and after that i replaced every ; with , This creates some intresting problems later